Juniper/contrail-specs/device_functional_groups.md

 # 6. Implementation

-- Pre-defined DFGs will be added to predef_payloads.py
+- Pre-defined DFGs will be added to predef_payloads.py to automatically assign roles to devices if provided in the Device Info file.
-- Use the existing role assignment playbook at the end of the ZTP workflow to automatically assign roles to devices if provided in the Device Info file.
+- Design a new playbook to write to the role_assignment template annotations.
 - Use existing per-fabric os-version logic, where possible, to extend to using DFG os-version.